White throws 3 TD passes to lead Jets past Bears 31-10

 White became the fifth player in NFL history to have multiple games with 300 yards passing and three TD passes in his first four career starts.
 He joined Patrick Mahomes, Austin Davis, Kurt Warner and Mark Rypien to accomplish the feat.

+”He didn’t need to be anybody but Mike White,” coach Robert Saleh said. ”He didn’t need to turn it into ‘The Greatest Show on Turf. … He made the easy look easy, and I thought he did a really good job with that.”

 Elijah Moore, who requested a trade earlier this season because of a lack of opportunities, caught his first touchdown pass of the season.
-Ty Johnson had a 32-yard TD run for the Jets (7-4), who bounced back from a 10-3 loss last Sunday at New England.
+Ty Johnson had a 32-yard TD run for the Jets, who bounced back from a 10-3 loss at New England.

+Meanwhile, the Bears (3-9) started Trevor Siemian at quarterback for an injured Justin Fields and couldn’t do much after their first two series.

+”Today was a complete team win,” White said. ”Our defense did what they always do and they dominated.”

+”Nah, I’m not going to complain too much about that,” he said with a smile.

+Added Garrett Wilson: ”He got what he deserved. … He deserved every bit of that.”

-The only real intrigue for the Bears (3-9), who have lost five straight, was who would start at quarterback.
+The only real intrigue for the Bears, who have lost five straight, was who would start at quarterback.

-Justin Fields was ruled out 90 minutes before kickoff after being listed as questionable with an injured left shoulder.
-Trevor Siemian was slated to start in his place, but injured his oblique during warmups — and Chicago announced Nathan Peterman, elevated from the practice squad Saturday, would start instead.
+Fields was ruled out 90 minutes before kickoff with an injured left shoulder.
+Trevor Siemian was slated to start in his place, but injured his oblique during warmups – and Chicago announced Nathan Peterman, elevated from the practice squad Saturday, would start instead.

-But both Siemian and Peterman threw on the sideline before the game, and the Bears opted to go with Siemian after all.

-Siemian showed little sign of injury, going 14 of 25 for 179 yards with a touchdown and interception.
-But he and the Bears couldn’t get much going against the Jets.
+But both Siemian and Peterman threw on the sideline, and the Bears opted to go with Siemian after all.
+Siemian, who said the injury bothered him a bit, was 14 of 25 for 179 yards with a touchdown and an interception.

+”Honestly, I’m more embarrassed to get an injury,” Siemian said. ”You’ve got guys in there in Week 12 or 13 going through hell.
+And I had a non-contact thing show up.”

-After Cairo Santos’ 22-yard field goal cut the deficit to 7-3, Siemian capped the Bears’ second drive with a 4-yard touchdown pass to Byron Pringle, who grabbed the ball over D.J.
-Reed in the end zone.
-It was Siemian’s first TD pass of the season, and first since Week 12 of last season with New Orleans.
+After Cairo Santos’ 22-yard field goal cut the deficit to 7-3, Siemian threw a 4-yard touchdown pass to Byron Pringle.

-With Greg Zuerlein lined up for a tying 36-yard field goal on the Jets’ next possession, holder Braden Mann fumbled the snap in a driving rain at MetLife Stadium and was called for an illegal forward pass — turning the ball over on downs.
+”The second half wasn’t good enough for either side of the ball,” coach Matt Eberflus said. ”There’s no excuses.
+No explanation.
+It just wasn’t good enough.”

-But White and the offense got back into the end zone on their next drive to regain the lead when Wilson spun and juked Kindle Vildor before racing for a 54-yard touchdown that put New York up 14-10.
+After holder Braden Mann fumbled the snap on Greg Zuerlein’s potential tying 36-yard field goal, White and the offense got back into the end zone when Wilson spun and juked Kindle Vildor before racing for a 54-yard touchdown that put New York up 14-10.

-With 12 seconds left before halftime, Zuerlein booted a 57-yarder through the rain — the longest field goal at home in franchise history and tying the overall mark for any game he already shared with Chandler Catanzaro.
-Mann, who botched the snap on the previous field goal attempt, wore gloves this time.
+With 12 seconds left before halftime and Mann wearing gloves this time, Zuerlein booted a 57-yarder through the rain – the longest field goal at home in franchise history, tying the overall mark for any game he already shared with Chandler Catanzaro.

 Moore’s 22-yard TD catch and Johnson’s tackle-shedding 32-yard scoring run made it 31-10 late in the third quarter.

 C.J.
-Mosley’s interception of Siemian with 5:04 left sealed the victory for the Jets, who snapped a five-game skid against the Bears.
+Mosley’s interception of Siemian with 5:04 left sealed it for the Jets, who snapped a five-game skid against the Bears.

 REVIS HONORED